This section provides information for installing Oracle Solaris 11.4.

 The recommended minimum system memory is 4 GB.

 The following table shows the recommended minimum disk space for each system installation package group.

-Oracle Solaris 11.4 supports systems based on the Oracle SPARC T4 or later processors; the Fujitsu SPARC64 X, X+, or XII processors; or x64 CPUs supporting either Intel EM64T or AMD AMD64 instruction sets.
+Oracle Solaris 11.4 supports systems based on the Oracle SPARC T4 or later processors; the Fujitsu SPARC64 X, X+, or XII processors; or x64 CPUs supporting either the Intel EM64T or AMD AMD64 instruction sets.

 You will not be able to upgrade to Oracle Solaris 11.4 on any of the following platforms.
 See Oracle Solaris 11.3 Support (Doc ID 2382427.1) for information about keeping these systems up to date with critical fixes for Oracle Solaris 11.3 until you can upgrade the hardware:

 SPARC Enterprise M3000, M4000, M5000, M8000, and M9000 systems that use SPARC64 VI, VII, or VII+ CPUs.

 Platforms based on UltraSPARC T1 CPUs - Sun Fire T1000 and T2000, Sun SPARC Enterprise T1000 and T2000, Netra CP3060, Netra T2000, and Sun Blade T6300

 Platforms based on UltraSPARC T2 CPUs - Sun SPARC Enterprise T5120 and T5220, Sun Blade T6230, Netra CP3260, and Netra T5220